Ransomware attacks: 12 practical ways to mitigate your risk in 2024

 There are numerous threat vectors for ransomware to infect your business, with Ransomware-as-a-Service (RaaS) kits readily available to low-skilled threat actors (criminals) on the dark web.
 The most common attack vectors today are through phishing emails, software downloads, compromised websites, and Remote Desktop Protocol (RDP) – a way of remotely logging into Windows computers.

+Sophisticated threat actors have invested time and money into honing their tactics, techniques and procedures (TTPs), actively targeting businesses of all sizes, across all industries, generating millions and even billions of dollars globally.
 Once inside your network, threat actors traverse laterally and undetected, escalating their privileges to domain administrators, manually disabling poorly protected security tools, encrypting your back-ups and waiting for the opportune moment to launch their attack to completely shut your business down.

 Concerningly, many businesses still demonstrate a naive false sense of security because of assurances from their IT that they can restore from back-ups.
 However, today’s sophisticated threat actors are acutely aware of your basic IT recovery methods and your back-ups are the first thing they target.